open-telemetry/opentelemetry-specification/specification/sdk-resource.md

 secondary resource, resulting in the creation of a brand new resource.
 The original resources should be unmodified.

-This is utilized for merging of resources whose labels come from different sources, such as environment variables, or metadata extracted from the host or container.
+This is utilized for merging of resources whose attributes come from different sources, such as environment variables, or metadata extracted from the host or container.

-Already set labels MUST NOT be overwritten unless they are the empty string.
+Already set attributes MUST NOT be overwritten unless they are the empty string.

-Label key namespacing SHOULD be used to prevent collisions across different resource detection steps.
+Attribute key namespacing SHOULD be used to prevent collisions across different resource detection steps.

 Required parameters:

-- the primary resource whose labels takes precedence.
+- the primary resource whose attributes takes precedence.
-- the secondary resource whose labels will be merged.
+- the secondary resource whose attributes will be merged.

 ### The empty resource